cloudmesh-community/fa19-516-158/project/cm-pi-burn report.md

 # Set password, Enable SSH and Reboot Pi

+To enable ssh on each Pi, we need to follow these instructions

+1) Launch Raspberry Pi Configuration from the Preferences menu
+2) Navigate to the Interfaces tab
+3) Select Enabled next to SSH
+4) Click OK

+Alternatively, raspi-config can be used in the terminal:

+1) Enter sudo raspi-config in a terminal window
+2) Select Interfacing Options
+3) Navigate to and select SSH
+4) Choose Yes
+5) Select Ok
+6) Choose Finish

+Alternatively we can also use the following commands:
 ```
-sudo su
-passwd
-sudo passwd pi
-sudo raspi-config
 sudo systemctl enable ssh
 sudo systemctl start ssh
-sudo reboot
 ```
 # Hostname

-Initially, all the Pis are known as raspberrypi, and have a single user, pi:
+Initially, all the Pis are known as raspberrypi, and have a single user, pi: Two files must be edited: /etc/hosts and /etc/hostname.
+In the /etc/hostname we change the hostnames to pi1,pi2,pi3 and so on

 ```
 $ hostname